 Distracted driving has always been a concern on the road, but the sheer number of potential distractions has increased with all the advances in mobile technology.

-It starts with distractions like today’s more sophisticated stereo systems and the energy required to interact with the GPS.
 Mobile phones offer multiple ways to lose focus on your driving — whether it’s the need to use a hand-held device, concentrating on your conversation (even when you’re using a hands-free device), or the temptation to check (or send) a “quick” text.
+Even cogitative instances like drowsy driving or aggressive driving can be a distraction.

 To put the texting dangers into perspective, the NHTSA reports, “Sending or reading a text takes your eyes off the road for five seconds.
 At 55 mph, that’s like driving the length of an entire football field with your eyes closed.”
 Probably not a choice you’d consciously make.

-To be less distracted when you’re behind the wheel, it’s important to take some simple and reasonable precautions that will help keep your eyes on the road, your hands on the wheel, and — perhaps most importantly — your mind focused on your driving.
+But even though new technology can be a distraction behind the wheel, it can also offer solutions to the problems of distracted driving.
+Taking advantage of do not disturb options on your phone and telematics tracking apps from your insurer can give you the tools you need to help keep your eyes on the road, your hands on the wheel, and — perhaps most importantly — your mind focused on your driving.

 Need a refresher on the rules of the road where you’re driving?
 Click the image below to go to our state of driving page.
 Then select a state to learn more about its car culture, average gas price, insurance requirements, distracted driving laws, and more.